-Tired of having your lettuce go bad before you get a chance to use it?
-Here's how to store loose leaf and head lettuce, so it stays fresh for a week or more.
+Don't let your lettuce go bad before you get a chance to use it.
+Learn how to store loose leaf and head lettuce so it stays fresh for a week or more.

 Loose Leaf Lettuce (and Greens)

 - Wash your lettuce, and remove any damaged leaves.
-Do this even if you bought bags of prewashed lettuce.
-They're known to carry E. coli.
+Do this even if you bought bags of prewashed lettuce since they're known to carry E. coli.

 - Dry your lettuce thoroughly.
-If you have a salad spinner, use it to dry your lettuce.
-It'll remove the excess water, without bruising the lettuce.
-If you don't have one, just gently pat the lettuce dry with a paper towel or dish towel.
+If you have a salad spinner, use it.
+It'll remove the excess water without bruising the lettuce.
+If you don't have one, gently pat the lettuce dry with a paper towel or dishtowel.

-- Wrap the lettuce in dry paper toweling, and place it in a plastic bag or storage container.
+- Wrap the lettuce in a dry paper towel and place it in a plastic bag or storage container.
 You can reuse the container it came in, as long as you wash it first.

 - To maintain the proper temperature and moisture level, store your lettuce in the crisper drawer in your fridge.